Ozy Media: Ozy Fest

 In 2016 an event dubbed "Ozy Fest" was launched, which until 2018 was held in Rumsey Playfield at Central Park in New York City.
 The name of Ozy Fest sparked a lawsuit from Ozzy Osbourne's Ozzfest in 2017.
 The festival featured appearances from Wyclef Jean, Issa Rae, Katie Couric, and others.
 Laurene Powell Jobs interviewed Hillary Clinton.

 Ozy Fest 2019 was canceled, which was blamed on a heat wave.
 It later emerged that Ozy had been grossly inflating crowd projections and was ill-prepared for the event itself, with one employee saying "It was going to be Fyre Fest."

 In 2021, Ozy Fest aired a two-day virtual event to raise funds for the United Negro College Fund.

 Ozy Genius Awards

 Ozy has hosted an irregular scholarship program since 2015, awarding 10 college-aged applicants with a $10,000 grant to pursue a "genius idea".
 Among the 2017 class of Ozy Genius Award winners was poet Amanda Gorman, who later rose to fame for reading "The Hill We Climb" at the inauguration of Joe Biden in 2021.

 Organization

 Axios described Ozy as one of the few U.S. digital media companies that was founded and is run by a person of color.
 CEO Watson said, "More than half of our company is people of color, more than half of our leadership team is female."
-According to employees, Ozy demands very long work hours and high output.
-Employee turnover is high; employees have described executives as mercurial and abusive.
+According to employees, Ozy demanded very long work hours and high output.
+Employee turnover was high; employees have described executives as mercurial and abusive.